chadzilla2080/posture_dev_test/README.md

 # Docker Compose Development Mode

+If you make changes to the Dockerfile or Docker Compose File and you are running docker watchers

+- docker compose down -v
+- docker compose up --build && docker compose watch

+Then you can run development mode with the following commands:

 Run `docker compose up -d` in one terminal to start the container in "development mode"

 Run `docker compose exec wordpress npm run watch-sass` in another terminal to watch for changes in the `sass` and `js` folders and automatically compile them.